-AB 2284 (Gabriel) of the 2021-22 Session would have required the SPI to allocate funding to school districts, COEs, charter schools, and the state special schools, for the purchase of standards-aligned instructional materials in media literacy and digital literacy and for professional development in that content.
+AB 2284 (Gabriel) of the 2021-22 Session would have required the SPI to allocate funding to school districts, county offices of education, charter schools, and the state special schools, for the purchase of standards-aligned instructional materials in media literacy and digital literacy and for professional development in that content.
 This bill was held in the Assembly Appropriations Committee.